 People will do anything to make money these days.
 Some sell cheap knockoffs, others sell at discounts, but the worst ones make money through false advertising and misrepresentation.
-These are big concerns in car purchases.
-Car dealerships can advertise their cars at a desirable price but sell them at higher prices, advertise cars that they don’t actually sell, or present their cars as having no damages when they have defects.
+Auto dealer fraud is a big concern in a car purchase.
+Car dealerships advertise their vehicles at a desirable purchase price but sell them at higher prices, advertise cars that they don’t actually sell, or used car dealers advertise their cars as having no damage when they actually have defects.

 For these reasons, it is important to learn about these issues so you can recognize when car dealerships are trying to cheat you.
 If a dealership attempts to pull one of their tricks on you, you can choose to sue them for false advertising or misrepresentation.

 Sue For False Advertisement & Misrepresentation

 The term false advertising refers to radio, television, or internet ads that are misleading or false.
 Federal laws mandate that advertisements be honest and that all claims made in them be based on scientific evidence.
 These rules are called truth-in-advertising laws and are enforced by the Federal Trade Commission.
 The truth-in-advertising laws cover a broad range of products, from medicines to automobiles.

 A few of the most common types of false adverts include: